 News from Poland you might have missed recently.
-Posted by Kasia on Nov 19, 2020 in Countries, Culture, Current News, Government, Human body, Politics, Regulations, Women
+Posted by Kasia on Nov 19, 2020 in Culture, Current News, Regulations

 While our attention has been gripped by the US Presidential Election, the world is still going forward.
 With that here are couple biggest stories in Poland which may have missed your attention during coverage of the race for the White House.

 1. Since October 22nd, hundreds of thousands across Poland have been protesting—in over five hundred cities and towns!
 The term for the protests is “Women’s Strike” (Strajk Kobiet), although it’s not just women participating, and it’s not exactly a strike.
 The loud demonstrations (demonstracje) were sparked by a decision in the nation’s Constitutional Court in Warsaw, that would have further narrowed access to abortion in Poland.
 You can almost call it a Revolution…

 Abortion (przerwanie ciąży, aborcja) is allowed in Poland only if the pregnancy (ciąża) is the result of rape (gwałt) or incest (kazirodztwo), if the woman’s life is in danger, or if the fetus is affected by severe congenital defects.
 The recent court decision, on October 22nd, eliminated the last of these three conditions from the list.

 As a result of the nationwide protests, government indefinitely delayed the publication of the court’s ruling, which prevents it from going into legal force.
 Government officials are saying that the leaders are taking time to debate the contested ruling and find a solution.
 There is a discussion going on, and it would be good to take some time for dialogue and for finding a new position in this situation that is difficult and stirs high emotions.
 It is definitely one of the loudest and biggest demonstrations Poland has seen in long time.